 For a stroll in the great wide open

-If your looking to combine a countryside jaunt with a cultural adventure, head to Cass Sculpture Foundation, a stunning contemporary sculpture park around 30 minutes from the beautiful cathedral city of Chichester.
+If you're looking to combine a ramble in the outdoors with a cultural adventure, head to Cass Sculpture Foundation, a stunning contemporary sculpture park around 30 minutes from the beautiful cathedral city of Chichester.